meteor/validated-method/README.md

 #### Options to Meteor.apply

 The validated method, when called, executes itself via `Meteor.apply`.
 The `apply` method also takes a few [options](http://docs.meteor.com/#/full/meteor_apply) which can be used to alter the way Meteor handles the method.
-If you want to use those options you can supply them to the validated method when it is created, using the `callOptions` member.
+If you want to use those options you can supply them to the validated method when it is created, using the `applyOptions` member.
 Pass it an object that will be used with `Meteor.apply`.

 #### Secret server code